Zach McKinstry Preview, Player Props: Tigers vs. Royals

 - McKinstry is batting .230 with 21 doubles, four triples, eight home runs and 43 walks.

+- McKinstry is batting .263 during his last games and is on a four-game hitting streak.

-- In 5.6% of his games this season, he has gone deep, and 1.6% of his trips to the dish.
+- In eight games this season, he has hit a home run (5.6%, and 1.6% of his trips to the dish).

-- McKinstry has had at least one RBI in 18.2% of his games this season (26 of 143), with more than one RBI six times (4.2%).
+- McKinstry has had at least one RBI in 18.2% of his games this season (26 of 143), with two or more RBI six times (4.2%).
 He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.